Johnson Roussety

 Johnson Roussety is the current Chief Commissioner of Rodrigues in Mauritius.
-He held the same position from 4 August 2006 until 7 January 2011.
+He held the same position from 4 August 2006 to 7 January 2011.

 Early life and education

 Roussety was born on 27 August 1975.
 He attended Oysterbay Government School in Rodrigues as well as Grand Bay and NicolayGovt Schools in Mauritius.
-He studied up to HSC at the Rodrigues College in Port Mathurin from 1987 to 1993.
+He studied up to the HSC at the Rodrigues College in Port Mathurin from 1987 to 1993.
 He ranked first in his HSC cohort in Rodrigues and was a laureate winning a four-year university scholarship from France's government.

 He attended the University de la Reunion, where he completed a DEUG in science economics from 1994 to 1996.
-In 1997 he was awarded a degree in econometrics from the University of the Mediterranean - Aix - Marseille 2.
+In 1997, he was awarded a degree in econometrics from the University of the Mediterranean - Aix - Marseille 2.
 In 1998 he was awarded a master's degree in economics from the University of Paris 1 - Pantheon Sorbonne with specialisation in economic analysis and policy.

 He also holds a PGCE from the Mauritius Institute of Education.